1983–84 NFL playoffs: NFC: San Francisco 49ers 24, Detroit Lions 23

 Montana finished the game completing 18 of 31 passes for 201 yards and a touchdown, with one interception, while also rushing for 16 yards.
 Danielson finished his only career playoff game completing 24 of 38 passes for 236 yards, but was intercepted five times.
 Sims was the top rusher of the game with 20 carries for 116 yards and two touchdowns.
 He also caught four passes for 26 yards.

 This was the second postseason meeting between the Lions and 49ers.
-Detroit won the only previous meeting.
+Detroit won the previous meeting.

 Sunday, January 1, 1984

 NFC: Washington Redskins 51, Los Angeles Rams 7

 The Redskins crushed the Rams by scoring on their first five possessions on their way to a 51–7 win, breaking the then-record for the largest margin of victory in their team history.

 Washington drove 65 yards in eight plays on their opening possession, including NFL MVP Joe Theismann's 29-yard completion to Charlie Brown on third down and 5, while John Riggins rushed six times for 23 yards and scored with a 3-yard touchdown run.
 Five minutes later, Theismann threw a 40-yard touchdown pass to receiver Art Monk.
 An interception by Anthony Washington then set up kicker Mark Moseley's 42-yard field goal with less than a minute left in the first quarter.
 Nick Giaquinto then returned a punt 48 yards to set up a one-yard touchdown run by Riggins to give the Redskins a 24–0 lead only a minute into the second quarter.

-At this point, LA finally managed to respond with Vince Ferragamo's 32-yard touchdown pass to Preston Dennard, cutting the score to 24-7.
+At this point, LA finally managed to respond with Vince Ferragamo's 32-yard touchdown pass to Preston Dennard, cutting the score to 24–7.
 But this was as close as it would get, as the Redskins added two more touchdowns before halftime, a 21-yard catch by Monk and a 1-yard run by Riggins.

 Moseley's two field goals were the only scoring in the third quarter.
 Then in the fourth quarter, defensive back Darrell Green intercepted a pass from Ferragamo after it bounced off Eric Dickerson and returned it 72 yards for a touchdown.

 Riggins recorded 119 yards and three touchdowns.
 Theismann completed 18 of 23 passes for 302 yards and two touchdowns with no interceptions.
 Brown caught six passes for 171 yards.
 Meanwhile, Ferragamo completed only 20 of 43 passes for 175 yards and a touchdown, with three interceptions.
 And Dickerson, who led the league in rushing during the regular season, was limited to only 16 yards on 10 carries, and nine yards on six receptions.

 The Rams' loss meant that the following week's title game was the first NFC Championship Game ever to not involve either them or the Dallas Cowboys.

 This was the third postseason meeting between the Rams and Redskins.
 Los Angeles won both previous meetings.